 Your seven (7) or more years of paid evaluation experience do not need to be consecutive.

 I have been paid to do evaluation work dating back over 7+ years.
 However, evaluation did not make up 100% of my work during that period, and was dependent on my role and project demand.
 Is the minimum of 7 years of paid experience referring to working purely on evaluation?

 The seven (7) year requirement is cumulative, so if you believe you have at least seven years of paid evaluation work experience and you meet the other criteria for membership (see the Become a Member webpage for more information), then you are eligible to apply.

 I meet all the eligibility requirements, but I do not have seven years of paid evaluation work yet.
 Do I still qualify?

-Due to our focus on lifting the visibility and building the skill sets of seasoned evaluators, you unfortunately would not qualify to be a member of the ACE Evaluation Network if you do not have seven (7) years of paid evaluation work experience.
+Due to the Network’s focus on lifting the visibility and building the skill sets of seasoned evaluators, you unfortunately would not qualify to be a member of the ACE Evaluation Network if you do not have seven (7) years of paid evaluation work experience.
 However, you may qualify to apply to be a LEEAD Scholar.
-If you have already served as a LEEAD Scholar, or do not qualify for the LEEAD Program, we highly encourage you to sign up to our listserv, Bench (Re)Marks, where you might find opportunities, offered through our ETB field building work or from our allies.
+If you have already served as a LEEAD Scholar, or do not qualify for the LEEAD Program, we highly encourage you to sign up for the ETB newsletter, Bench (Re)Marks, where you might find opportunities, offered through ETB’s field building work or allies.

-The ACE Evaluation Network conducts bi-annual Calls for New Members, during which we invite eligible evaluators to apply for Network membership.
-The application process is web-based.
+The application process itself is web-based.
 Applicants are asked to offer detailed demographic information, a short biography, a CV/resume, a current work sample(s), and responses to questions regarding experience, achievements, and methodological and substantive competencies in evaluation.
 Please refer to the Become a Member page for more information.